-- i. the board of directors, which oversees the company's running; - ii. the board of statutory auditors, whose tasks comprise monitoring (i) compliance with the law and bylaws and correct administration principles, (ii) the internal controls and administrative-accounting system, and the latter's reliability in properly presenting the company's operations, (iii) the proper implementation of the corporate governance rules established by the codes of conduct issued by the managers of regulated stock markets or sector associations that the company confirms it complies with in a public statement, (iv) the adequacy of the instructions given to the subsidiaries about the disclosure of inside information, and (v) in its role as the internal audit committee, the financial and non-financial reporting process, the efficiency of internal controls, internal audit and risk management systems, the statutory audit of separate and consolidated financial statements and the independence of the audit company; - iii. the shareholders, authorised to resolve on all matters reserved to them by the law or by-laws.
+- I. the board of directors, which oversees the company's running; - II. the board of statutory auditors, whose tasks comprise monitoring (i) compliance with the law and by-laws and correct administration principles, (ii) the internal controls and administrative-accounting system, and the latter's reliability in properly presenting the company's operations, (iii) the proper implementation of the corporate governance rules established by the codes of conduct issued by the managers of regulated stock markets or sector associations that the company confirms it complies with in a public statement, (iv) the adequacy of the instructions given to the subsidiaries about the disclosure of inside information, and (v) in its role as the internal audit committee, the financial and non-financial reporting process, the efficiency of internal controls, internal audit and risk management systems, the statutory audit of separate and consolidated financial statements and the independence of the audit company; - III. the shareholders' meeting, at which shareholders resolve on all matters reserved to them by the law or by-laws.